alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-19-Working-with-Compession-and-Archive-In-Linux.md

 {% endhighlight %}

-The above command extract the content  of archive in the current directory.
+The above command extracts the content of archive in the current directory.
 To specify your target directory where you want to extract the the file use `-C` option.
 Syntax `tar -xvf Archive-file-name.tar -C /your-path`

 **Example:**